abridged/collabland-dev/help-docs/wallets/connecting-using-different-wallets/opensea.md

 ### Why OpenSea?

-[OpenSea](https://opensea.io/) is the world’s first and largest digital marketplace for crypto collectibles and non-fungible tokens (NFTs).
+[OpenSea](https://opensea.io/) is the world's first and largest digital marketplace for crypto collectibles and non-fungible tokens (NFTs).
 It allows users to create profiles using their wallets, and then customize their profile pictures, bios, and social media profiles.

 OpenSea also allows developers to access their API, and through it they can then collect user profile pictures and the wallet addresses users have verified with OpenSea.
 So, once the user verifies their wallet on OpenSea by signing signatures, developers can verify users through OpenSea.